-- All players of a season must be 16 years of age or older by the start of the first tournament of the season - All players of a season must be resident and physically located in one of the countries specified for their region in point 1.4 Region - Must not be an employee or under the employment of ESL, Gameloft, or other associated parties - Must not have been an employee or under the employ of ESL, Gameloft, or other associated parties in the last 6 months
+- All players of a season must be 16 years of age or older by the start of the first tournament of the season - Upon reaching the Finals all players must be registered on the ESL Play platform - Must not be an employee or under the employment of ESL, Gameloft, or other associated parties - Must not have been an employee or under the employ of ESL, Gameloft, or other associated parties in the last 6 months

-If any player does not meet these requirements, they will be deemed ineligible.
-In case a player that does not fulfill any and all requirements qualify for the Snapdragon Mobile Open Finals, the player will be disqualified and the next player in line will take their place.
+If you do not meet these requirements you will be deemed ineligible.
+In case a player which does not fulfill the requirements qualifies through this tournament, the player will lose the right to the qualifier and the next top qualified player will take their place.